[X] CLOSEMAIN MENU

 Health Impacts

-• .05 BAC: reduced inhibitions
+• .05 - reduced inhibitions

-• .10 BAC: slurred speech
+• .10 - slurred speech

-• .20 BAC: euphoria and motor impairment
+• .20 - euphoria and motor impairment

-• .30 BAC: confusion
+• .30 - confusion

-• .40 BAC: stupor
+• .40 - stupor

-• .50 BAC coma
+• .50 - coma

 • Above .50 BAC: respiratory paralysis and death

-• Unintentional injuries such as motor vehicle accidents, drowning, falls and burns
+• Unintentional injuries such as motor vehicle accidents, drowning, falls, and burns

-• Violence, including child maltreatment, homicide and suicide
+• Violence, including child maltreatment, homicide, and suicide

 • Alcohol abuse and dependency

 Dose and age.
 Moderate ethyl alcohol use is defined as one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+Health effects of ethanol vary by the dose, so an adult much smaller or larger than the "typical" adult could experience different degrees of effects.
+Children are at greater risks from exposure because of their smaller size.

 Gender.
 Women metabolize less of their alcohol in the intestine, which leads to higher absorption and higher blood alcohol concentration.
-Women also tend to have a higher body fat percentage per body weight, causing women have a lower volume of fluid by weight.
+Women also tend to have a higher body fat percentage per body weight, causing women to have a lower volume of fluid by weight.
 Because women also tend to have lower average body weight than men, women will have a higher blood alcohol concentration on average than a man who consumes a comparable amount.

 beer

 Variance in metabolism.
 Individuals vary in how they metabolize alcohol.
-In addition to age and gender, factors that can influence metabolism include physical condition, race or ethnicity and the rate of consumption.
+In addition to age and gender, factors that can influence metabolism include physical condition, race or ethnicity, and the rate of consumption.

 Certain groups have genetic challenges metabolizing acetaldehyde, which is an intermediate in the metabolism of alcohol.
-Some individuals, especially of northeast Asian or of African heritage, have variants in genes which encode for ALDH, causing acetaldehyde blood levels to rise with consumption of ethanol and leading to toxic effects.10
+Some individuals, especially of northeast Asian or of African heritage, have variants in genes which encode for ALDH, causing acetaldehyde blood levels to rise with consumption of ethanol and leading to toxic effects.8

 Reducing Exposures